List of Assassin's Creed characters: Élise de La Serre

 Élise de La Serre (1768 – 28 July 1794) is a Templar during the French Revolution, and Arno's companion and lover. Élise meets Arno the day his father was killed.
 Her father, Grand Master de La Serre, takes Arno in and raises him as his ward, allowing Arno and Élise to grow up together.
-After her father's death she partially blames Arno, as he did not delivered the anonymous warning of the assassination, and they part on bitter terms.
-After Arno becomes an Assassin he finds out that the Templar who ordered Élise's father's murder also wants her dead.
+After her father's death she partially blames Arno, as he did not deliver the anonymous warning of the assassination, and they part on bitter terms.
+After Arno becomes an Assassin, he finds out that the Templar who ordered Élise's father's murder also wants her dead.
 Arno protects Élise when they reunite.
 He helps her find François-Thomas Germain, the Templar Sage who wants to rebuild the Templar Order.
 During the final confrontation between Arno, Élise, and Germain, she is killed, devastating Arno.

 François de la Serre

 François de la Serre (1733–1789) is the Grand Master of the Parisian Rite of the Templar Order during the late 18th century.
 He is Élise's biological father, and Arno's adoptive father.
 He is a supporter of the absolutist monarchy of the Ancien Régime, and expels his lieutenant, François-Thomas Germain, from the Order for his radical ideas of unseating the aristocracy from power and giving it to the rising middle class.
 Germain considers de la Serre to be a complacent Grand Master who has forgotten the Templars' true goals, and has him killed in 1789 as part of a coup within the Order.